 All Master programmes are taught in English.

-For HBO students who want to enroll in the Master in Finance or Financial Management programme we have a premaster year.
+For HBO students who want to enrol in the Master in Finance or Financial Management programme we have a premaster year.

 The School of Business and Economics provides competitive postgraduate training and PhD opportunities.
 To this end, the Faculty runs a combined 2 year MPhil programme and a 3 year PhD programme at its graduate school, the Tinbergen Institute.
 For more information, consult the Faculty's web page for PhD application procedures.

 The School of Business and Economics also offers a number of postgraduate programmes.
 These programmes are usually taught in Dutch.
 More information is available in Dutch or English.